tomcritchlow/tomcritchlow.github.io/_posts/2016-08-09-blogging-not-blogging.md

 ## Release, Rework, Reference

 This is more of a mindset than a specific tip - but it's helped me think about writing.
 Especially about building a **body of writing** like you do with blogging.
 What is the value of a networked set of things I've written?
-Turns out - almost everyone I admire online, people that produce the kinds of things I wish I'd made all follow the same structure: release, rework, release.
+Turns out - almost everyone I admire online, people that produce the kinds of things I wish I'd made all follow the same structure: release, rework, reference.

 What does that mean?
 It's a concept stolen from [The Calculus of Grit](http://www.ribbonfarm.com/2011/08/19/the-calculus-of-grit/):